-- 2) Western States Information Network (WISN) This organization provides law enforcement officers with deconfliction intelligence.
-Sworn staff are members of WISN and use this centralized organization as a resource prior to any undercover operations or search warrant service to reduce personnel risks.
+- 2) Western States Information Network (WSIN) This organization provides law enforcement officers with deconfliction intelligence.
+Sworn staff are members of WSIN and use this centralized organization as a resource prior to any undercover operations or search warrant service to reduce personnel risks.
 Sworn staff are participating members and share information on an as needed basis; there are no regularly scheduled meetings with this group. - 3) Prescription Drug Information Network (PDIN) and Prescription Drug Abuse Task Force (PDATF) - The PDIN was hosted by the FBI to share information about prescription drug fraud and related issues with law enforcement in Orange and Los Angeles counties.
 Beginning in 2012, one Investigator in the Southern California office attended quarterly.
 PDIN dissolved in late 2013 and PDATF was established; consisting of sworn and consumer stakeholders, the primary focus of this group is drug abuse prevention.
 Members discuss trends, safety issues and sponsor "take back days" in local communities to help combat the prescription drug abuse within San Diego County.
 The group also hosted a oneday symposium on emerging drugs such as synthetic marijuana and "bath salts." - San Diego Medical Insurance Fraud Task Force One sworn investigator attends this grant-based task force.
-Quarterly meetings are limited to law enforcement agencies and focus on medical or dental cases. - 5) San Diego Consumer Fraud Task Force Focused on consumer scams and ripoffs, quarterly attendance with this group recently ended with the retirement of the lead District Attorney who hosted the task force. - California Department of Public Health Symposium The Southern California Inspector attended this one day event and discussed infection control enforcement. - 7) Prescription Drug Overdose Prevention This recently created workgroup consists of staff from a number of state public health agencies and stakeholders.
+Quarterly meetings are limited to law enforcement agencies and focus on medical or dental cases. - 5) San Diego Consumer Fraud Task Force Focused on consumer scams and ripoffs, quarterly attendance with this group recently ended with the retirement of the lead District Attorney who hosted the task force. - California Department of Public Health Symposium The Southern California Inspector attended this one day event and discussed infection control enforcement. - 7) Prescription Opioid Misuse and Overdose Workgroup This recently created workgroup consists of staff from a number of state public health agencies and stakeholders.
 The group is dedicated to greater education and prevention of prescription drug overdoses.
-The Enforcement Chief and the Board President have been attending monthly meetings for the past four months. - 8) Diversion Program Managers Consists of participants from all the Boards and Bureaus that have Diversion Programs, and the contracted vendor; meetings are held at least monthly.
-One DBC staff services manager attends; discussions focus on monitoring and compliance processes and best practices. - Medical Board of CA Prescribing Task Force Management staff (1 3 people) are attending these quarterly stakeholder meetings hosted by the Medical Board as they seek input to refine their existing prescribing guidelines. - If the Dental Board is using a national exam, how is the Board involved in its development, scoring, analysis, and administration?
+The Enforcement Chief and the Board President have been attending monthly meetings for the past four months. - 8) Diversion Program Managers (DPM) Consists of participants from all the Boards and Bureaus that have Diversion Programs, and the contracted vendor; meetings are held at least monthly.
+One DBC staff services manager attends; discussions focus on monitoring and compliance processes and best practices. - Medical Board of CA Prescribing Task Force Management staff (1 3 people) are attending these quarterly stakeholder meetings hosted by the Medical Board as they seek input to refine their existing prescribing guidelines. - 10)Consumer Protection Agencies Roundtable -This workgroup was established in 2014 by the State Bar of California in an effort to bring regulatory Boards together to discuss issues of mutual concern relating to consumer protection.
+The Executive Officer attends this workgroup which meets quarterly. - 11)Executive Officer/Board President/Bureau Chief/Committee Chair Meetings The Department of Consumer Affairs holds a teleconference meeting with